AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex9.md

 ![Verify Calls](./images/dcsfilter.png)

-This should give you 2 calls to Platform, which are the calls that sends in ExperienceEvent-data on every pageload, now sent by Adobe Experience Platform Launch and also, Google Tag Manager.
+This should give you 2 calls to Platform, which are the calls that sends in ExperienceEvent-data on every page load, now sent by Adobe Experience Platform Launch and also, Google Tag Manager.

 The first call is the call sent by GTM.
 Click on it and scroll down until you see ``Request Payload``.